-The membership requirement for Sterling R is a \$1,000.00 contribution to Tennessee RPAC annually.
-Tennessee RPAC shall forward thirty percent (30%) of all Sterling R contributions to National RPAC.
-Sterling R benefits are at the discretion of the National RPAC Board of Trustees and shall be conveyed to the contributor upon receipt of the contribution allocation by National RPAC.
+\ Tennessee RPAC forwards thirty percent (30%) of all Platinum, Golden, Crystal, and Sterling contributions to National RPAC.
+Major Investor benefits are at the discretion of the National RPAC Board of Trustees and shall be conveyed to the contributor upon receipt of the contribution allocation by National RPAC.